 Social Media–The Death of Galleries?

-Rewind yourself back to the late 90s and the early 2000s?
+Rewind yourself back to the late 90s and the early 2000s for a moment and think about how life was compared to how life is now.
 There really was no social media or template websites or at least the knowledge to use them.
-Since then websites like wordpress, wix, and square space have made this task ‘easy’ for artists, designers and other professionals.
-Before social media you had to be represented by a gallery (and) or know a large number of people who would support you in getting the word out on your own or though making sales.
+Since then websites like WordPress, Wix, and Square Space have made this task ‘easy’ for artists, designers and other professionals.
+Smart Phones have made photography instantaneous to post directly on social media platforms.
+Channels such as YouTube, Vimeo etc. are also being used to self-promote and sell.